opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dms_queue_v1.md

----
-layout: "opentelekomcloud"
-page_title: "opentelekomcloud: opentelekomcloud_dms_queue_v1"
-sidebar_current: "docs-opentelekomcloud-resource-dms-queue-v2"
-description: |-
-  Manages a DMS queue in the opentelekomcloud DMS Service
----

-# opentelekomcloud\_dms\_queue_v2
+# opentelekomcloud_dms_queue_v2

-Manages a DMS queue in the opentelekomcloud DMS Service.
+Manages a DMS queue in the OpenTelekomCloud DMS Service.

 ## Example Usage